 Mistakes to Avoid When Pruning Tomatoes

-When learning how to trim a tomato plant, it's helpful to keep in mind what not to do too.
-Improper pruning can lead to stunted growth and fruit production and can cause regrowing issues for the rest of the season.
+When learning how to trim a tomato plant, it's helpful to keep in mind what not to do, too.
+Improper pruning can lead to stunted growth and fruit production, and can cause regrowing issues for the rest of the season.

 - Pruning too much: Too much of a good thing is usually a bad thing, and pruning is no different.
 Excessive pruning can stress your plant and reduce how many flowers (and, therefore, fruit) your tomato plant will yield.
 Never remove more than ⅓ of the leaves on your plant at a time.
 This will prevent the sun from scalding the fruits but will also reduce the plant's stress reaction, ensuring you will still have plenty of tomatoes to harvest when the time comes.

 - "Topping" early: removing the tips of the top branches will send all of the energy and nutrients to the fruits below, ripening them quicker.
-This is great for end-season harvests, but doing this too early in the season can end your plant's fruiting and flowering.
+This is great for end-of-season harvests, but doing this too early in the season can end your plant's fruiting and flowering.
 Avoid topping your tomato until about a month before the first frost is expected.

 - Pruning determinate varieties: determinate varieties grow all of their tomatoes at once.
 Pruning these varieties above the first set of flowers can result in loss of potential harvest, as determinate tomatoes have a set amount of buds that will grow on the plant.
 Don't prune these plants above the first flower cluster to avoid yield issues.